open-cloud/open-cloud.github.io.old/0_overview.md

   same geographic location, which also typically corresponds to the Nodes' location in the physical network.

-  - Bound to a set of Members that are affiliated with the Site.
+  - Bound to a set of Users that are affiliated with the Site.

   - Bound to a set of Nodes located at the Site.